 ■NOTE: If voltage in step 9 is below specifications, charge the battery an additional 1-5 hours; then retest.
+Recheck electrolyte level and the battery is ready for service.

 10. Place the battery in the battery compartment; then coat the battery posts and cable ends with a light coat of multi-purpose grease.